Neural Refinement for Absolute Pose Regression with Feature Synthesis: Introduction

 \section{Introduction}

 Camera relocalization is a crucial task that allows machines to understand their position and orientation in 3D space.
-It is an essential prerequisite for applications such as augmented reality, robotics, and autonomous driving, where the accuracy and efficiency of pose estimation is important.

-Classical methods for solving this problem rely on geometry-based techniques \cite{Sattler12, Sattler17, sarlin21pixloc, sarlin2019HFNet, Lindenberger21, Brachmann17, Brachmann18, brachmann2020dsacstar} that require explicit feature correspondence search \cite{DeTone18, Sarlin20, Taira18, sun2021loftr, Li20, dusmanu2019d2}, which is a challenging task in itself.
-Recent Absolute Pose Regression (APR) methods \cite{Kendall15,Kendall16,Kendall17} have been shown to be effective in estimating camera pose from RGB images by using convolutional neural networks.
-They use direct regression and hence offer advantages such as fast inference speed, low memory requirements, and end-to-end training.
-However, their accuracy is still lower than that of geometry-based techniques \cite{Sattler19, Shavit19}.
+It is an essential prerequisite for applications such as augmented reality, robotics, and autonomous driving, where the accuracy and efficiency of pose estimation are important.
+Recently, Absolute Pose Regression (APR) methods \cite{Kendall15,Kendall16,Kendall17} have been shown to be effective in directly estimating camera pose from RGB images using convolutional neural networks.
+The simplicity of APR's architecture offers several potential advantages over classical geometry-based methods \cite{Sattler17, sarlin21pixloc, brachmann2020dsacstar}, involving end-to-end training, cheap computation cost, and low memory demand.